Recently we held a webinar on 5G. Here, our experts respond to the additional questions we received after the live stream concluded.

 We believe that 5G is an evolution of 4G, where many 4G use cases can be done much better, at a larger scale or more efficiently.

 LTE-M and NB-IoT are both Mobile IoT technologies that are introduced during the 4G era and which will be available throughout the 5G life cycle.
 LTE-M is a simplified version of regular LTE, which provides most of the characteristics of normal 4G LTE including mobility and can handle software updates.
 NB-IoT is a completely new radio technology designed for maximum efficiency, but using it will require an architectural redesign of data communication.
-We published a detailed comparison between LTE-M and NB-IoT here.
+Learn more about the differences between LTE-M and NB-IoT in our white paper.

 We believe that 5G will not replace 4G, operators will use 4G LTE on lower radio frequencies and 5G new radio for higher frequencies.
 We expect that both 4G and 5G will be used together for years to come.